Richard Southwell (courtier): Biography

 Southwell was a principal accuser of Henry Howard, Earl of Surrey, who was arrested in December 1546 on charges (very likely trumped up) of threatening the succession of Prince Edward by displaying the lions of England in his personal coat of arms.
 Following the arrest of Surrey's father, Thomas Howard, third duke of Norfolk, Southwell was one of three royal commissioners (along with John Gates and Wymond Carew) sent to seize and inventory the Howards' possessions.
 (Note: Although Gates was the principal author, Southwell assisted him in inventorying Norfolk's mansion at Kenninghall as well as Surrey's house at St. Leonard's, Norwich.
 The manuscript inventory is National Archives (Kew) LR 2/117, with LR 2/116 and 115 accompanying follow-up accounts.)
 He was one of the assistants to the executors of the will of Henry VIII.

 Southwell was one of the signatories of The Will of King Edward the Sixth, and His Devise for the Succession to the Crown.
 He was appointed to the Privy Council on 12 March 1547, although he was removed from the full council the following year.
-He was reappointed by Mary I of England.
-Southwell was described as the driving force behind the plan to marry Elizabeth I of England to Edward Courtenay, 1st Earl of Devon.
+He was reappointed by Mary I. Southwell was described as the driving force behind the plan to marry Elizabeth I to Edward Courtenay, 1st Earl of Devon.
 He was re-elected to represent Norfolk again in 1542, 1553, and twice in 1554.

 Southwell was Master of the Armoury from 1554 to 1559.

 Southwell died on 11 January 1564.